18 Institutions, 100 Participants, and the Next Step Toward Change: The Training Cycle on Inclusive Vocational Education Concludes in Kyiv

 The training cycle has ended, but the project is now moving into its next phase — support and wider dissemination of the solutions developed so far.

-The institutions will receive supervisory and advisory support to help teaching and administrative teams address the practical challenges of implementing inclusive approaches.
-This stage will combine online consultations, in-person visits, and peer exchange between institutions.
+VET providers will receive supervision and consultative support to help teaching staff and administrative teams address the practical challenges of implementing inclusive approaches.
+This phase will combine online consultations, in-person visits, and peer-to-peer exchange between institutions.

-The project will also develop a practical inclusive handbook for vocational education institutions.
-It will include recommendations on how to create an accessible learning environment for veterans and persons with disabilities and will help spread the lessons learned more broadly.
+As part of the project, a practical inclusive guide for vocational education and training providers will also be developed.
+It will include recommendations on creating an accessible learning environment for veterans and persons with disabilities and will help disseminate the solutions developed within the project more broadly.

-In addition, training on inclusive approaches to first aid during emergencies and crisis situations related to PTSD is planned.
-Another area of work will focus on organizing inclusive information campaigns so that institutions can better communicate with learners and their families and attract people from vulnerable groups to education.
+Separate training is also planned on inclusive approaches to first aid in emergency situations and crisis conditions related to PTSD.
+Another area of focus is training on how to organise inclusive information campaigns so that institutions can communicate more effectively with learners and their families and encourage participation among people from vulnerable groups.

-All of these efforts serve one shared goal: to help institutions move from isolated solutions to systematic work in which inclusion becomes part of everyday practice.
+All of these efforts share one common goal: to help institutions move from isolated solutions to systematic work, where inclusion becomes part of everyday practice.

-For NAPD and its partners, this training cycle is an important step toward a broader goal: making vocational education in Ukraine more open, safer, and truly accessible for people with different experiences and needs.
-And for the institutions themselves, it is an opportunity not only to talk about inclusion, but to integrate it consistently into the learning process, student support, and their future development strategies.
+For the National Assembly of People with Disabilities of Ukraine (NAPD) and its partners, this cycle of trainings is an important step towards a broader objective: ensuring that vocational education and training in Ukraine becomes more open, safer, and genuinely accessible for people with different experiences and needs.
+For the institutions themselves, it is an opportunity not only to speak about inclusion, but to consistently embed it into the learning process, student support systems, and their development strategies.

 Project.
 The project “Inclusive Vocational Education and Training (VET): Improving Training for Veterans and People with Disabilities” is being implemented by the National Assembly of People with Disabilities of Ukraine (NAPD), jointly with Christoffel-Blindenmission Christian Blind Mission e.V.
 (CBM), with financial support from the European Union, Germany, Poland, Estonia, and Denmark as part of the Skills4Recovery Multi-Donor Initiative, which is implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and Solidarity Fund PL (SFPL).